avolab/episystem-workshop/scChIC-seq_tutorial.md

 ![R2 per base seq content](images/H3K4me3_umap.png)

 We will use this pre-defined clustering to explore scChIC-seq data.
 We suspect that the differences across cells could be coming from distinct cell types.
-In this exercise, we will focus on three clusters for each histone mark: for H3K4me1 clusters 11, 2, 5; for H3K4me3 clusters 6, 3, 5.
+In this exercise, we will focus on two clusters for each histone mark: for H3K4me1 clusters 2 and 5; for H3K4me3 clusters 3 and 5.
 We have already prepared the scChIC-seq data such that the individual cells are grouped into three clusters.
 Your job is to infer which cluster corresponds to which cell type.

 Overview of files provided in this tutorial: